MicrosoftDocs/azure-media-services/media-services/includes/media-services-cli-instructions.md

 ## Use CLI Shell

-It is recommended to use [Azure Cloud Shell](../articles/cloud-shell/overview.md) to execute CLI commands. **Cloud Shell** is a free, interactive shell that you can use to run the steps in this article.
-Common Azure tools are preinstalled and configured in Cloud Shell for you to use with your account.
-It provides the flexibility of choosing the shell experience that best suits the way you work.
-Linux users can opt for a Bash experience, while Windows users can opt for PowerShell.

-You can also install the CLI locally.
-See [Install the Azure CLI](/cli/azure/install-azure-cli) for instructions for your platform.

 ### Sign in

 Using a local install of the CLI requires signing in to Azure.
 This step is not required for Azure Cloud Shell.
 Sign in with the `az login` command.